The ultimate guide to bitcoin-backed Loans

 1212%1%$10,00013.02%$1283.56

-The APR normalizes the rates of a loan assuming the loan is renewed for a total term of 1 year.
-In the example above, the 3-month loan would have been renewed 3 times.
-The total cost is higher than the 12-month loan because the origination fee must be paid each time a borrower chooses to renew.
+The APR annualizes the total cost of a loan, including fees, with the intention of making side-by-side loan comparisons easier.
+In the example above, the 3-month loan would have been renewed 4 times.
+The total cost is higher than the 12-month loan because the origination fee must be paid each time a borrower is approved to refinance their loan.

-Many lending companies will offer a lower interest rate but with a higher origination fee.
-As demonstrated below, this causes the APR to increase substantially and ultimately means the loans are more expensive for the borrower.
+Many lending companies will offer a lower interest rate but a higher origination fee.
+As demonstrated below, this causes the APR to increase substantially and ultimately means the loans are more expensive for the borrower in scenarios where a loan is refinanced multiple times in the same year.

 Term in MonthInterest RateOrigination FeePrincipalAPRTotal Cost of the Loan if held for 1 year